linguawork/inceptionofthings/VMpreps/ReadMe.md

 After starting VM in VB, make a snapshot.
-Run install1.sh as root(this will add user to sudo and restart sys) Run install2.sh (this will install Vagrant, VB, net-tools, git, codium and Openssh) After installing check all the programs.
+Go root and run install1.sh as root(this will add user to sudo and restart sys) Run install2.sh (this will install Vagrant, VB, net-tools, git, codium and Openssh) After installing check all the programs.
 Shutdown VM.
 In the VB settings add nested virtualization and NAT network with port-forwarding for SSH connection: